Turbo-powered training: Cam McEvoy's toughest sets.

 2 gym sessions

-One thing that helps him make sure these numbers work overtime is the Tempo Trainer Pro.
+One thing that helps Cam McEvoy keep up the work is the Tempo Trainer Pro.
 McEvoy describes the swimming metronome like a secret weapon that allows him to create really challenging sets.
 He explains how he uses it to keep his training leveling up.

 The postponement of the Olympic Games’ and delays in selecting the Aussie squad mean major upheavals in conditioning.
 Cam McEvoy stands to become a three-time Olympian in Japan and only a small number of Australian swimmers have succeeded in doing this.